 - Once the foods have frozen put them in freezer bags, wrap in aluminum foil or place them in freezer containers.

 - Never place hot food in the freezer, let it cool first, such as sauce, bread, or a casserole.

 - If foods don't fit in a container or freezer bag, wrap them well in plastic wrap and then in aluminum foil.
 This is key to keeping the freezer burn away.

 So, what food can you freeze?
 Here are a few ideas:

 Yum, bacon!
 Can you freeze bacon, yes, you can freeze both cooked and uncooked bacon.
 And since bacon freezes so well, it's always a good idea to have some on hand.

 I like to dice the bacon and fry it for bacon crumbles or you can fry the slices.
 Just cook it up and then put it in the freezer in a freezer-safe container or bag.

 If you want to freeze uncooked bacon, stack five to six slices on a piece of wax paper and wrap that up and then put it in a freezer bag or wrap it in foil.

 Freeze bread now to make bread stuffings for later, and this definitely comes in handy during the holidays.
 Don't forget to freeze cornbread too!

-Make your own chicken brown using chicken bones and vegetables then freeze the bags of broth which tastes so much better than the canned broth.
+Make your own chicken stock using chicken bones and vegetables, then freeze the bags of stock which tastes so much better than the canned broth.